-A recently born again Christian, Alisha Peru plans to use her old songs as a testimony of where she once was - contrasting with the Christian music she hopes to release in the near future.
+A recently born again Christian, Alisha Peru plans to use her old songs as a testimony of where she once was - contrasting with the Christian music she now creates.

 Alisha began playing the piano by ear at age 4 and started singing in public at age 9.
 Her ability to play multiple different instruments, including the piano, guitar, bass, banjo, and saxophone, allows her to write songs with ease and go into the studio knowing exactly what she wants to hear.